+But she's made her most indelible mark the nervous, speed-talking, "Sex and the City"-obsessed Shoshanna on "Girls" — a character so sincere and insecure at times it's painful to watch.
+But as the first season of "Girls" progressed, Shosh has become a fan favorite, despite her palpable insecurity, mile-a-minute speaking voice and odd inflections, her frequent use of "like" and "totes" in conversation, and her obsession with the color pink and other girly affectations.
+As a New York Times profile of Mamet recently put it, "[Shoshana] is the weirdest one and the most normal one" on the show.
 The character, a cousin of Jessa's and a virgin up until the end of last season, was originally conceived as only a tangential friend to the three main characters (Hannah, Marnie and Jessa).
 But creator Lena Dunham (who also plays Hannah) has said that Mamet's eye-opening audition tape shifted her original conception of the role, and before Mamet knew it, the show went from three main girls to four.

 The summer after high school, Mamet spent a summer at the training program at the Atlantic Theater Company, which was cofounded by her father.
 While she has mostly focused on television and film work since first becoming a professional actress at the age of 14, she wants to do more theatre.
 Now she's getting her chance.
 This month, Mamet is costarring alongside Matt Lauria ("Friday Night Lights") in the New York premiere of Really Really for MCC Theater, which is now playing at the Lucille Lortel Theatre.

-Written by Paul Downs Colaizzo (read the Playbill features about him here) and directed by Obie-winner David Cromer, Really, Really is set on campus at an elite college among a group of undergrads facing the woozy aftermath of a wild campus kegger.
+Written by Paul Downs Colaizzo ( read the Playbill features about him here) and directed by Obie-winner David Cromer, Really, Really is set on campus at an elite college among a group of undergrads facing the woozy aftermath of a wild campus kegger.
 As morning-after gossip about a booze-addled hookup between Davis and Leigh starts to turn ugly, what unfolds is contrasting he said/she said accounts of the previous night that threatens to engulf everyone around them.
 Mamet plays the enigmatic Leigh, who comes from a hardscrabble background.
-When her wealthy, controlling boyfriend Jimmy (Evan Jonigkeit) finds out about her tryst, a panic-stricken Leigh tells Jimmy she was raped.
+When her wealthy, controlling boyfriend Jimmy ( Evan Jonigkeit) finds out about her tryst, a panic-stricken Leigh tells Jimmy she was raped.
 But a seemingly sensitive Davis (Lauria) can't remember what happened.
 This twisty, sexually-charged drama offers a scathing critique of what one student in the play has dubbed "Generation Me."
 The characters, with their caustic wit and profane tongues, are brash, manipulative and forever scheming.
 As their coolly calculating minds spin into high gear, each character seems increasingly intent on selfish survival at whatever costs, no matter who has to take the fall.